Quickback Docs

 export default defineTable(jobs, {

-// Anyone in the org can list, but they see different things
+// Anyone in the org can list — visibility differences are handled

 access: { roles: ["owner", "hiring-manager", "recruiter", "interviewer"] },